 Dr Wani Mena, MBchB, MMed (Ophth), MSc ClinEpi, Cert CEH

-Dr Wani Mena is a Senior Government ophthalmologist and consultant at Juba Teaching Hospital Eye Dept. He also works as the Director of eye services and national coordinator for the prevention of blindness, Ministry of Health/GOSS.
-He holds a MMed (Ophth), MSc in Clinical Epidemiology from the University of Zimbabwe and Certificate in Community Eye Health from the University of Cape Town.
+Dr Wani Mena currently works at the Mutare Medical Centre, Zimbabwe in charge of the Eye Department which he founded.
+He is Head of the Juba Teaching Hospital Eye Department, is Director of Eye Services and National Coordinator for the prevention of blindness, Ministry of Health, South Sudan.
+He holds a MMed (Ophth), a MSc in Clinical Epidemiology from the University of Zimbabwe and a Certificate in Community Eye Health from the University of Cape Town.
 He gained his medical degree from the University of Nairobi in 1988.

 Dr David Tibbutt

 Dr David Tibbutt gained a degree in Animal Physiology (1963) and then qualified (1967) in Medicine from the University of Oxford undertaking most of his junior hospital doctor posts at the Oxford Radcliffe Infirmary.
 He worked (1965) as Lecturer in Physiology at Makerere University Medical School, Uganda and as Consultant Physician and Cardiologist at Worcester Royal Infirmary, UK (1976 - 1998).
 He is a past Adviser for Continuing Medical Education in Uganda, Editor of the "Uganda CME Newsletter" and Visiting Physician to Kitovu Hospital, Uganda and Kirambi Health Centre, Rwanda.
 He has led a team from Worcester City, and supported by the Commonwealth Local Government Forum, to assist a district council in Ghana with a local economic development programme.
-He is a member of the Sounding Board of the Worcestershire Hospitals Acute NHS Trust and was Mayor of Worcester (May 2011 - May 2012).
+He was Mayor of Worcester (May 2011 - May 2012).

 Dr Tibbutt has a passionate interest in the fundamental aspects of healthcare: history and examination, attention to clinical detail, clear medical record keeping, inter- and intra-professional communication and problem solving.
 Get these right and much else falls into place.
 The optimum use of the resources we have is crucial the world over and especially in these difficult financial times.